Skip to main content

 and Dual HA DDPHead

-Dual HA DDPHead and Seagate Storage Arrays:
+Dual HA DDPHead and Seagate Raid Arrays:

 Transparant failover, Scale out, Single file system A/V FS,

-Use of iSCSI and FC simultaneously,
+Use of iSCSI and FC,

 Parallel data access, Wire speed